JeongSeoJin/old-profile/_site/study-paper-review02/review02.md

 - Nominal Battery : 12S lipo($\approx$ 48V)

 #### Actuator Evaluation
 A reliable actuator is fundamental to the robot's overall performance.
-This paper conduct
+This paper conduct a set of experiments under conditions identical to those on the robot, including 24V power supply, indentical position PD gains, and matching positionm torque and current bandwidth configurations.

 ## Conclusion